treeverse/lakeFS/docs/reference/configuration.md

 {% include toc.html %}

-Configuring lakeFS is done using a yaml configuration file and/or environment variable.
+Configuring lakeFS is done using a YAML configuration file and/or environment variable.
-The configuration file location can be set with the '--config' flag.
+The configuration file's location can be set with the '--config' flag.
 If not specified, the first file found in the following order will be used:
 1. ./config.yaml
 1. `$HOME`/lakefs/config.yaml
 1. /etc/lakefs/config.yaml